1 Lithgow to Mittagong

 Where to go?

-Below is a selection of rides within a few hours of Sydney, and are all accessible by public transport – the start and finish locations all have train stations that can get you to and from the city quickly and super cheap.
-All these camping locations are basic and free!
+Below is a selection of rides within a few hours of Sydney, and are all accessible by public transport .
+The start and finish locations all have train stations that can get you to and from the city quickly and super cheap.
+All the camping locations mentioned are basic and free!

 # 1 Lithgow to Mittagong